 What we’re learning about delivering value through collaboration

 Hi, we’re Sam, Adam, and Egle from the Local Digital Collaboration Unit and Matt from the Digital Land Team at the Ministry of Housing, Communities and Local Government (MHCLG).
-We work as Collaboration Leads, supporting the 16 projects that have been funded via the MHCLG Local Digital Fund.
+We work as Collaboration Leads, supporting the 16 projects that have been funded in round 1 of the MHCLG Local Digital Fund.

 Our mission is not only to help each project produce useful lessons, but also to work out how to solve problems common to many local authorities.
 We want to understand how these projects start and identify the right partners and resources, how they produce trustworthy work, and how their lessons and products can be used nationally to avoid waste and help improve the local government IT market - in line with the principles of the Local Digital Declaration.

 So, since December we’ve been regularly catching up with project teams, attending show and tells and workshops, gathering information about how the teams are working, and the directions their projects are taking.

 We’re also busy looking for opportunities to promote the best bits of those projects and identify areas where the teams are producing something that could benefit local government as a whole.